PBLab/python-pysight/CONTRIBUTING.rst

 4. Add a note to ``CHANGELOG.rst`` about the changes.
 5. Add yourself to ``AUTHORS.rst``.

 ..
-[1] If you don't have all the necessary Python versions available locally you can rely on Travis - it will
+[1] If you don't have all the necessary Python versions available locally you can rely on Azure - it will
-       `run the tests <https://travis-ci.org/PBLab/python-pysight/pull_requests>`_ for each change you add in the pull request.
+       `run the tests <https://dev.azure.com/pblabgeneral/pysight/_build/latest?definitionId=1&branchName=master>`_ for each change you add in the pull request.

        It will be slower though ...